mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 https://resolver.example.com/filtering-incidents/{inc}
 ~~~

 Applications MUST store a local copy of the DNS Resolver Identifier Registry for purposes of template lookup; they MUST NOT query the IANA registry upon each use.
+The registry is keyed by the Filtering Database Operator ID.

 # IANA Considerations